janelhenry/MailRx-Express/README.md

 ## Future Optimizations

 As I continuously strive to enhance the MailRx Express experience, I have exciting plans to introduce an onboarding form feature in upcoming releases.
 This onboarding form will revolutionize user engagement by providing a streamlined process for gathering essential information such as patient details (name, birthday, gender, etc.) and prescriber information.
 My vision is to create a seamless onboarding experience that not only captures necessary data efficiently but also ensures the security and privacy of user information.
-Stay tuned for updates as I work diligently to bring this valuable addition to MailRx Express, making the onboarding process even more user-friendly and comprehensive.
+Stay tuned for updates as I work to bring this valuable addition to MailRx Express, making the onboarding process even more user-friendly and comprehensive.

 ## Lessons Learned: